Maersk

 A Maersk Line 40ft container being lifted by a crane.

 A.P.
-Møller – Mærsk A/S (/da/), usually known simply as Maersk (/mɛərsk/ MAIRSK), is a Danish shipping and logistics company founded in 1904 by Arnold Peter Møller and his father Peter Mærsk Møller.
+Moller - Maersk A/S (Note: /da/; /mɛərsk/; MAIRSK) is a Danish shipping and logistics company founded in 1904 by Arnold Peter Møller and his father Peter Mærsk Møller.

 Maersk's business activities include port operation, supply chain management, warehousing and air freight.
 The company is based in Copenhagen, Denmark, with subsidiaries and offices across 130 countries and over 100,000 employees worldwide in 2024.

 It is a publicly traded family business, as the company is controlled by the namesake Møller family through holding companies.
-The company's 2024 annual revenue was US$55.5 billion.
+The company's 2025 annual revenue was US$53.9 billion.

 History

 was founded in Svendborg in April 1904 by captain Peter Mærsk Møller (1836–1927) and his son Arnold Peter (A. P.) Møller (1876–1965).
 A. P. Møller had four children, all by his first wife Chastine Estelle Roberta Mc-Kinney.
 Their second child was (Arnold) Mærsk Mc-Kinney Møller (1913–2012), who became a partner in 1939 and head of the firm upon his father's death.
 In 1993, he was succeeded as CEO by Jess Søderberg.
 He continued as chairman until December 2003, when he was 90, and Michael Pram Rasmussen took over.
 Mærsk Mc-Kinney Møller was, until his death, one of the "managing owners" of the company and was chairman of Odense Steel Shipyard until 2 May 2006.

 A.P.
 Moller - Maersk announced its strategic choice to separate its oil and gas-related operations from the conglomerate structure and to concentrate only on container logistics in 2016.
 The majority shareholding in Maersk Tankers was sold to A.P.
 Moller Holding in 2017.
 Maersk Oil was sold to TOTAL S.A. in 2018, and Maersk Drilling became a separately listed company in April 2019.

 In 2017, the company was one of the main victims of the NotPetya ransom malware attack, which severely disrupted its operation for several months.

 In 2021, the company bought 8 carbon-neutral ships for £1bn.

 In August 2021, Maersk joined the BEC Low-Carbon Charter.

 In September 2023, Maersk unveiled Laura Mærsk, which uses methanol as a fuel.
 Laura Mærsk is a feeder vessel of 2,100 TEU capacity in service on the Baltic Sea.
 In June 2023, Maersk also announced an order for six additional mid-sized container vessels of 9,000 TEU capacity.

 In November 2023, Maersk signed an agreement with Chinese developer Goldwind.
 The agreement looks to secure annual volumes of 500KT of fuels including bio-methanol and e-methanol produced utilising wind energy at a new production facility in Hinggan League, Northeast China, around 1000km northeast of Beijing.
 The first volumes are expected to arrive in 2026.